NFL star Fred McNeill's brain scan showed clear evidence of CTE damage

-For the first time, a brain scan has shown a clear pattern of damage called chronic traumatic encephalopathy (CTE) in a man before he died.
+For the first time, a brain scan has shown a clear pattern of damage called chronic traumatic encephalopathy (CTE) in a patient before he died.

 The scans showed the “unique pattern” of CTE in the brain of former Minnesota Vikings linebacker Fred McNeill, doctors reported in the journal Neurosurgery.